sdiehl/wiwinwlh/tutorial.md

 Criterion
 ---------

 Criterion is a statistically aware benchmarking tool.
+It exposes a library which allows us to benchmark individual functions over and over and test the distribution of timings for abberant beahvior and stability.
+These kind of tests are quite common to include in libraries which need to test that the introduction of new logic doesn't result in performance regressions.

+Criterion operates largely with the following four functions.

 ```haskell
 whnf :: (a -> b) -> a -> Pure